iloveitaly/lunchmoney-assets/README.md

 docker exec -i ca32c16fa00e node dist/index.js
 ```

+### `assets.json` File Path

+The program first checks for the environment variable `ASSET_PATH` which should be a string path to the assets.json file to use.
+For example: `/home/assets.json`.
+If  the environment variable doesn't exist, it then checks inside the current working directory of the node process.
+For docker deployments, this is inside the `/app` folder.

 ### `assets.json` Structure

 Specify the assets to be updated in the `assets.json` file.
 The key of the hash is the LunchMoney asset ID.